Quick Answers -

 International Duties - International clients must pay import duties assessed by your country's Customs Offics.
-If you are sending a mic you already own to us to be modified you will not pay duties, IF, you indicate the following on your export form: "Contents: Shipper's own microphone being sent for servicing in the USA and will be returned to country of origin.
+If you are sending a mic you already own to us to be modified you - may - be able to avoid duties, IF, you indicate the following on your export form: "Contents: Shipper's own microphone being sent for servicing in the USA and will be returned to country of origin.
 Please do not charge "new goods" or VAT upon entry into USA or upon return to country of origin".
+But this is not a guarantee, your country's customs office may access duties on modified mics.
 Please do not ask us to send new mics declared as a "gift" with a low value.

 Communication - The best way to reach me is by email: Michael@oktavamod.com.
 In the past I was often able to respond to email within three hours.
 But due to the wonderful support of folks like you I often experience an "email avalanche" so there is a possibility your question might get buried for a business day or so, but I will respond as soon as practically possible.
 I try to prioritize bench work in order to ship client mics on the day they are scheduled - so email responses generally get made after a day at the bench.

 Ordering - You can place a secure order for modifications to existing mics, or order new modified microphones on this site.
+Secure check out is via PayPal where you can use a credit or debit account as well without having a PayPal account.
 When you place an order you will receive an immediate automated confirmation email that has our shipping address.

 Payment - We accept major credit and debit cards via PayPal for secure order processing.
 Just follow all instructions as they appear.

 Warrantee - All modified mics are warranted for five years.
 Ribbon mics include one no-charge re-ribbon service to the original owner only.
 In the unlikely event a problem should develop please contact firstname.lastname@example.org to arrange shipping and repair.